 - Book in advance!

-- Renting a licensed boat is less risky.
-Ask them if they have a license.
+- Always ask them if they have a license.

 - Be sure to check the time you need to have the boat back.
 Usually the boat has to be back some time before sunset.

 - Ask if you can bring your own food and drinks.
 If not, ask what the prices of onboard drinks are.
 Some prices include unlimited drinks.

 - Some boats can be roofed in case there is a sudden rain or if you need shade.

 - Ask what the minimum rental is.